JoKeyser/Theil-Sen-Matlab/README.md

 - October 2014 by Z. Danziger: Original version.
 - September 2015 by Z. Danziger: Updated help, speed increase for 2D case
-- March 2022 by J. Keyser: Adjusted formatting, added documentation, improved example and added plot, replace `nanmedian(X)` with `median(X, 'omitnan')`, ...
+- March 2022 by J. Keyser: Adjusted formatting, added documentation, improved example and added plot, replaced `nanmedian(X)` with `median(X, 'omitnan')`, removed 2D special case, restructured input and output parameters.

 ## Contributing and project status

-This project is relatively unmaintained, and only shared as-is, in the hope to be helpful.
+This project is relatively unmaintained, and only shared as-is in the hope to be helpful.
 If you find a bug, feel free to let the author(s) know.
-Feature requests should be directed to the original author.
+Feature requests should be directed to the original author (see below).

 ## Authors

-1. Zachary Danziger, original author ([Matlab profile](https://de.mathworks.com/matlabcentral/profile/authors/1044524), [Lab webpage](https://anil.fiu.edu/))
+1. Zachary Danziger, original author ([Matlab profile](https://de.mathworks.com/matlabcentral/profile/authors/1044524), [lab webpage](https://anil.fiu.edu/))
 2. Johannes Keyser

 ## License